Who can take or use aciclovir

 If the affected area has still not healed after a total of 10 days, stop using the cream and tell your doctor.

-If you forget a dose of aciclovir, take it (or use the cream) as soon as you remember, unless it's nearly time for your next dose.
-In this case, just skip the missed dose and continue with your next one as normal.
+If you forget a dose of aciclovir, take it (or use the cream or eye ointment) as soon as you remember, unless it's nearly time for your next dose.
+In this case, just skip the missed dose and continue with your next one at the usual time.

 Never have 2 doses at the same time.
 Never have an extra dose to make up for a forgotten one.

-Taking too much aciclovir by accident is unlikely to harm you, unless you take too much over several days.
+Taking too many aciclovir tablets or too much liquid is also unlikely to harm you, unless you do so over several days.

 Talk to your doctor or pharmacist if you're worried that you have had too much aciclovir.